Putting on the Thinking Hats: A Survey on Chain of Thought Fine-tuning from the Perspective of Human Reasoning Mechanism: Being a Thinking Model

-First, RLHF trains a reward model, which is responsible for computing the reward value of $o$, reflecting the extent to which $o$ aligns with the desired output.
+In RLHF, it first trains a reward model, which is responsible for computing the reward value of $o$, reflecting the extent to which $o$ aligns with the desired output.
 The loss function for training the reward model is defined as follows:

-where $o_w$ and $o_l$ are two different outputs of $\pi_{sft}$ for input $x$, with $o_w$ being the one that better conforms to the desired standard compared to $o_l$, and $rm(\cdot,\cdot)$ is the output of the reward model.
+where $o_w$ and $o_l$ are two different outputs of $\pi_{sft}$ for input $x$, with $o_w$ being the one that better conforms to the desired standard compared to $o_l$, and $rm(\cdot,\cdot)$ is the output scalar of the reward model.

 Once the reward model has been trained, the reward $r_t$ for $o_t$ can be defined as follows: